Table of Contents

 As a result, initially after installing a guest operating system and before you install the Guest Additions (we will explain this in a minute), only one of the two -- your VM or the rest of your computer -- can "own" the keyboard and the mouse.
 You will see a second mouse pointer which will always be confined to the limits of the VM window.
 Basically, you activate the VM by clicking inside it.

 To return ownership of keyboard and mouse to your host operating system, VirtualBox reserves a special key on your keyboard for itself: the "host key".
 By default, this is the right Control key on your keyboard; on a Mac host, the default host key is the left Command key.
-You can change this default in the VirtualBox Global Settings, see the section called “Global Settings”.
+You can change this default in the VirtualBox Global Settings, see Section 1.15, “Global Settings”.
 In any case, the current setting for the host key is always displayed at the bottom right of your VM window, should you have forgotten about it:

 In detail, all this translates into the following: